hugolamounier/Thoth/README.md

 `Thoth.SQLServer` is a database provider for SQL Server that implements the `IDatabase` interface.
 It provides a simple and easy-to-use implementation for storing and retrieving feature data from a SQL Server database.

+### Thoth.MongoDb

+`Thoth.MongoDb` is a database provider for MongoDb that implements the `IDatabase` interface.
+It provides a simple and easy-to-use implementation for storing and retrieving feature data from a MongoDB document.

 ## Installation

 | Package name        | Nuget                                                                                                         |